 Biology is my favorite subject.
 I like how it teaches about different organisms and how the human body works.
 Once I’m done with my high school education I will go to a university and study medicine.
 That way I can help save people’s lives as well as relieve my family from extreme poverty.
 But, I was worried about continuing my education since last year.
 Now Save the Children had provided us with full learning kit and a uniform.
 It feels good to come to school without any worry about what you’ll wear or how you’ll learn when you don’t have any stationery at hand.

 I’m grateful for the bags, uniforms and education materials I had received.
 I’m happy that Save the Children and Educate A Child helped me continue my education.

 What Save the Children is doing to help Bengpegn and others like him:

-Save the Children Ethiopia country office in partnership with Save the Children Korea launched a program that aims to increase access to quality basic education for out of school children in Gambella Region.The program started on 1 April 2019.
+Save the Children Ethiopia country office and Save the Children Korea in partnership with Educate A Child (EAC), a global programme of the Education Above All Foundation (EAA), launched a project that aims to increase access to quality basic education for out of school children in Gambella Region.The program started on 1 April 2019.
 Proceeded by Save the Children’s host community activities since January 2020.
 The project has provided 5,624 out of school children with education services, educational kits and uniforms, and constructed classrooms and sex segregated latrines and wash facilities.